-In accordance with Section 357(2) of the Companies and Allied Matters Act (CAP C20) 2004, Messrs.
-Grant Thornton (Chartered Accountants) have indicated their willingness to continue in office as Auditors to the company.
+In accordance with Section 401(2) of the Companies and Allied Matters Act 2020, Messrs.
+Grant Thornton (Chartered Accountants) will be reappointed to continue in office as Auditors to the Company having indicated their willingness to do so.
+A resolution will be proposed to re-appoint them and to authorize the directors to fix their remuneration.